 The Pazin Cave is the most picturesque example of natural forces at work on the karst Istrian terrain.
 Under the walls of a thousand year old Pazin Castle, right on the border of the «grey» and «red» Istria, the biggest Istrian stream Pazinčica has found its flow through the underground all the way to the valley of the river Raša.
 Perhaps it continues its flow even to reach the Lim gulf, as once wrote the famous novelist Jules Verne in his novel «Mathias Sandorf».
 Such remarkable scenery has inspired many other writers (Nazor, Dante, Yriarte…), so You definitely won't be let uninspired.

-V - IX: 10:00 - 18:00
+01.01. - 31.12.2021: 10:00 - 18:00

-Adults: 20 kn
+Adults: 35 kn

+Entrance at your own risk.
 The underground sightseeing is not included.